pyeventsourcing/esdbclient/README.md

 EventStoreDBClientInstrumentor().uninstrument()
 ```

-You can use the OpenTelemetry instrumentor `AsyncEventStoreDBClientInstrumentor`
+You can also use the OpenTelemetry instrumentor `AsyncEventStoreDBClientInstrumentor`
 to instrument the `AsyncEventStoreDBClient`.

 ```python